suprachakra/Ride-Sharing-Ecosystem/README.md

 ### 11. Marketing & GTM Integration

 **Purpose & Strategic Fit:**
-Marketing and GTM efforts ensure that users (riders, drivers) understand changes, trust the platform, and adopt new features.
-This epic aligns directly with NPS improvements (OKR4) and growth targets (OKR5).
+Marketing and GTM efforts ensure that users (riders, drivers) understand changes, trust the platform, and adopt ride-sharing features.
+This epic aligns directly with NPS improvements (OKR4) and growth targets.
 If marketing fails to raise adoption or clarify surge logic, we iterate messaging, test alternative campaigns, or add localized examples next increment.

 **GTM Goals:**
 - Increase rider adoption and driver sign-ups in the pilot city by 10% pre-MVP.
 If short of target, test different promotional angles or timing next PI.
-- Educate riders on surge logic to boost acceptance of surge rides by ≥2% post-launch.
+- Educate riders on ride-sharing logic to boost acceptance of rides by ≥2% post-launch.
 If not achieved, simplify explanations, add animations or tutorials next increment.
-- After MVP, run referral campaigns: if referrals add ≥5% more riders in 1 month, scale that promotion city-wide.
+- After MVP, run campaigns: if referrals add ≥5% more riders in 1 month, scale that promotion city-wide.
 If <5%, try alternate referral incentives or messaging next PI.

 **GTM Channels & Collateral:**
 - **Pre-Launch Campaigns:**
-  - Blog posts explaining new surge logic’s fairness and adaptability.
+  - Blog posts explaining cost-sharing fairness and adaptability.
   - Short social media video ads (30s animation) showcasing how we ensure ethical pricing.
 If CTR <1%, tweak visuals or copy next cycle.

 - **Launch Week Promotions:**